-We were incorporated in Delaware in December 2018 as a blank check company under the name Health Sciences Acquisitions Corporation ("HSAC").
-On December 18, 2019, Immunovant Sciences Ltd. ("ISL") and HSAC consummated the transactions contemplated under the Share Exchange Agreement, following the approval at the special meeting of the stockholders of HSAC held on December 16, 2019 (the "Business Combination").
+We were incorporated in Delaware in December 2018 as a blank check company under the name Health Sciences Acquisitions Corporation, or HSAC.
+On December 18, 2019, Immunovant Sciences Ltd., or ISL, and HSAC consummated the transactions contemplated under the Share Exchange Agreement, following the approval at the special meeting of the stockholders of HSAC held on December 16, 2019, which we refer to as the Business Combination.
 In connection with the closing of the Business Combination, we changed our name from HSAC to Immunovant, Inc.